The FBI wrote MLK a letter.

 We pull up to a stop, "This is B-dullas," announces The Child of God —"There aren't many services this time of night; except for a soda machine and a smoke shelter.
 Don't wander far if you plan on getting back on.
 We won't be here long."

 Need sleep.
 Need to work.
 Make a story, collect data, do something.
 To earn money you must make things, sell things.
 Don't just flicker.

 "Thank you everyone," says Child of God, "I appreciate everyone staying close — it helps keep us on schedule."

 Sleep.
 Wake.
 Where is this?
 The announcement forgotten before the pen is ready.

 Just make something up.

-This is night on a container ship.
+Night on a container ship.
 Far out at sea.
+No sails.
+Only petroleum.

-Child of God has left the inner lights off as a courtesy for sleepers.
+Child of God has left the lights off as a courtesy to sleeping riders.